33 Ashbury/18th Street

 33 Ashbury/18th Street is a trolleybus line operated by the San Francisco Municipal Railway.
-The route is descendant from the first trolleybus service to open in San Francisco.
+The route is descendant from the first trolleybus service to open in San Francisco, California, United States.

 Route description

 From 25th Street and Potrero, buses loop north to run on Potrero to 16th Street.
 After turning west on 16th, the line runs past 16th Street Mission BART station.
 It briefly runs south on Mission Street until 18th Street.
 After 18th merges into Market Street, buses continue until a sharp turn onto Clayton.
-At the corner of Haight and Ashbury, the route turns onto Haight Street and runs until Golden Gate Park, where it takes a left onto Stanyan.
-It doglegs onto Arguello via Stanyan Street and continues north until it loops to its terminus at 25th Street and Potrero, adjacent to the California Pacific Medical Center California Campus.
+At the corner of Haight and Ashbury, the route turns onto Haight Street and runs until Golden Gate Park, where it takes a right onto Stanyan Street.
+It doglegs onto Arguello via Fulton and continues north until it loops to its terminus at Sacramento and Cherry Streets, adjacent to the California Pacific Medical Center California Campus.

 History

 Streetcar line

 An electric streetcar line had been promoted as a key feature of the development of the Clarendon Heights neighborhood in the early 1890s.
 The 33 Line was established in 1892 by the San Francisco and San Mateo Railway Company as the 18th and Park or 18th Street Branch route.
 That route initially ran along 18th from Guerrero to Douglass before being extended to Frederick and Ashbury including a sharp switchback on the lower slopes of Twin Peaks at Market and Clayton by May 1894.
-Cars on the line were specially equipped with transverse seating so riders would not change orientation when negotiating the junction.
+The line was blocked from continuing to Golden Gate Park because the Market Street Railway Company had their line on Frederick Street, denying the SF&SM any further access.
+Cars on the line were specially equipped with transverse seating so riders would not change orientation when negotiating the switchback junction.